nepalibidur14/vs-quicksnippet/README.md

-# Quick Snippet for JavaScript Extension
+# Quick Snippets for JavaScript, React, TypeScript, and Vue Extension

 A convenient Visual Studio Code extension providing a curated set of **snippets** for: